readthedocs/readthedocs.org/docs/dev/guides/gvisor.rst

 environment.
 For ``systemd`` based OS, you do need to configure the Docker daemon to avoid systemd cgroups.

+..
+TODO: add instructions to install gVisor on MacOS

 .. tabs::

     .. tab:: Arch